 Make sure that the Automatically hide the taskbar option is unchecked under the Taskbar behaviors.

-To do so, Open Settings > Personalization > Taskbar > Taskbar behaviors > Uncheck Automatically hide the taskbar.
+To do so, press Win+I and go to Open Settings > Personalization > Taskbar > Taskbar behaviors > Uncheck Automatically hide the taskbar.
 You may also go to Taskbar corner overflow and choose which icons may appear in the taskbar corner.

 4] Clear Icon cache

 You may manually clear the Icon cache or use our freeware Thumbnail and Icon Cache Rebuilder to do it with a click.

 5] Remove and repin Taskbar icons